 Our customer service team has helped deliver more than seven million pieces to happy customers around the world.
 Lean more about that team and quote your printing project today!

 What happens in the case binding process?

 If you’re deciding on a cover type for your project, you may be wondering how different covers are made.
 Case binding, also called hardcover binding, gets its name from the hard outside “case” used to cover books.
 Hardcover books are bound differently than softcover books and can encompass different types of paper.
 Case-bound books with fewer than 60 pages are expertly hand-assembled, while those with higher page counts are assembled by machine.

 As with other binding methods, casebound books start with printed parent sheets, which are cut, folded, and gathered.
-From there, the pages are smyth sewn into a book block, and cloth is added to the spine area where it will be glued into the case.
+Then, the pages are smyth sewn into a book block.
+Cloth is then added to the spine area, where it will be glued into the case.

 Finally, the inside pages (the book block) are glued into the hard cover (the case).
-For books of over 60 pages, endsheets are also used to secure the book block to the case.
-Watch the entire case binding process.
+In books with 60 pages or more, endsheets are also used to firmly secure the book block to the case.

-Remember, your inside covers will be pages glued to the inside of the hardcover case.
-If you’d like to have any blank pages, be sure to include those in your submitted artwork.
+Your inside covers will consist of pages glued to the inside of the hardcover case.
+Authors may wish to include blank pages to preface their work, so be sure these are incorporated into your submitted artwork if you see fit.

-After being sent to press, case bound projects take approximately three weeks to manufacture, after which they are shipped out to you via your chosen shipping method.
-Be sure to check our turnaround time page to see how much time your project will take based on your proofing and shipping options.
+After being sent to press, case-bound projects take approximately three weeks to manufacture.
+Then, they are shipped out to you via your chosen shipping method.
+Check our turnaround time page to learn about projected time frames based on proofing and shipping options.